reshmabidikar/slate/source/includes/_subscription.md

 ### Modify custom fields for a subscription

-Modifies the value of one or more existing custom fields associated with a subscription
+Modifies the value of one or more existing custom fields associated with a subscription.
+Note that it is not possible to modify the name of a custom field, it is only possible to modify its value.

 **HTTP Request**